 About Thrive Analytics

 Thrive Analytics is a leading digital marketing research and customer engagement consulting firm.
 With clients spanning leading national brands as well as publishers and agencies serving the small business community, it pairs proprietary market research services and data analytical tools with time-tested business insights and methodologies to help organizations measurably improve customer experience, loyalty, and sales results.
 Its mission is to provide superior research and support services that inspire clients to make smarter decisions.
-Learn more or contact Thrive Analytics here.
+Learn more here.

 About Virtual Reality Monitor™

 Virtual Reality Monitor™ is Thrive Analytics’ proprietary survey of virtual reality/augmented reality technology users.
 These surveys, conducted semiannually, track the adoption rates, usage, satisfaction levels, profiles, and many other areas related to VR/AR users.
 Each wave has a customizable section for client-specific inquiries.
-Results & critical insights are communicated in advisory reports & presentations, charts & infographics, newsletters & articles, and custom data views.
-Information from these studies are used by marketers, product managers, consultants, and other people working in the technology space.
+Results & key insights are communicated in advisory reports & presentations, charts & infographics, newsletters & articles, and custom data views.
+Information from these studies is used by marketers, product managers, consultants, and other people working in the technology space.